Microsoft reports outage for Teams, Outlook, other services - NewsBreak

 Microsoft reports outage for Teams, Outlook, other services

-LONDON — (AP) — Microsoft said it's seeing some improvement to problems with its online services including the Teams messaging platform and Outlook email system after users around the world reported outages Wednesday.
+Microsoft said it's investigating problems with its online services on Wednesday, including its Teams messaging platform and Outlook email system, after users around the world reported outages.

 In a status update, the tech company reported "service degradation" for a number of its Microsoft 365 services.

-By later in the morning, Downdetector showed the number of reports had dropped considerably.
+"No Azure issues detected at this time," Microsoft said on a status page .

-“We’re continuing to monitor the recovery across the service and some customers are reporting mitigation," the Microsoft 365 Status Twitter account said.
-“We’re also connecting the service to additional infrastructure to expedite the recovery process."
+"We've isolated the problem to a networking configuration issue, and we are analyzing the best mitigation strategy to address it without causing additional impact," the Microsoft 365 Status Twitter account said earlier that morning.

-It tweeted earlier that it had “isolated the problem to a networking configuration issue" and that a network change suspected to be causing the problem was rolled back.
+It added that a network change that was suspected to be causing the problem was rolled back and that it was monitoring as the rollback takes effect.

-It comes after Microsoft reported Tuesday that its quarterly profit fell 12%, reflecting economic uncertainty that the company said led to its decision this month to cut 10,000 workers.
+A day earlier, Microsoft reported that its quarterly profit fell 12%, reflecting economic uncertainty that the company said led to its decision this month to cut 10,000 workers .

 Comments / 0